sillsdev/Transcelerator/README.md

 * Unit tests depend on [NUnit](https://nunit.org/).
 I recommend using [Jet Brains Resharper](https://www.jetbrains.com/resharper/), which has built-in test running capabilities.
 * The [Paratext Demo Plugins](https://github.com/ubsicap/paratext_demo_plugins) repository has more advanced information about the Paratext plugin architecture, which will explain more about how to build a plugin like Transcelerator.

-## How do I get set up to develop Transcelerator as a platform.Bible (aka, "Paranext") extension?
+## How do I get set up to develop Transcelerator as a Platform.Bible (aka, "Paranext") extension?

 This is still under development.
 Transcelerator cannot yet be used in Platform.Bible